 Review cross-posted on our sister site, Caterpickles.

-Often books written in the 50s use terms that are outdated today (to say the least).
+Often books written in the 1950s use terms that are outdated today (to say the least).
 This one isn’t too bad, as you might expect for a book authored by children (and edited by a careful adult).
-Stereotypes about Native Americans are alive and well in one story, but that’s about all I could find to get worked up about.
-(Feel free to enlighten me on things I’ve missed in the comments.)
+Stereotypes about Native Americans are alive and well in one story, so you will want to be prepared to address them with your child.

 I find some of the stories pretty endearing, such as the one in which the beautiful debutante sucks up all the oxygen in the ballroom, or would, except that the other little girls at the ball didn’t care how beautiful the debutante was because they had such warm bathrobes.
 And the story in which the rainbow cracks and sprinkles happy spots all over the house beneath it.
 Other stories are funny, and some are just strange.
 But they all sound like children, and most of them, like children I know.

 In part, I think this is due to the illustrations.
 They are classic Sendak, and drawn in a simple pen and ink style that pairs well with the simple storylines.
-The Four-Year-Old would have preferred them to be in color.
+They are black and white though, and The Four-Year-Old tells me that she would have preferred them to be in color.

 - Book Review: The Burgess Bird Book for Children (BostonWriters)